Duke Law Journal: Staff and selection of membership

 The journal selects approximately 40 second-year law students for membership.
 This selection occurs through Duke Law's casenote competition.
 At the end of the first year, students interested in joining the journal submit a 14-page paper analyzing an assigned case, which current journal members grade.
 Of the group that submitted notes, the Duke Law Journal then selects one third of its members from those who have the highest first-year grade point average, one third whose GPA and note score were highest in combination, and the final third based on the remaining highest note scores.

 Students who wish to join the Duke Law Journal after the casenote competition (i.e., in their third year) may do so by writing a note of publishable quality and submitting it through the "note-on" process.
 The journal has occasionally accepted one or two students per year in this manner.

 Administrative Law Symposium

-The Duke Law Journal has hosted a yearly symposium on administrative law for more than 50 years, which is widely considered the nation's premier administrative law event.
+The Duke Law Journal has hosted a yearly symposium on administrative law for more than 50 years, which is widely considered the premier administrative law event in the United States.

-Past Editors-in-Chief
+Past Editors-in-chief

+The following persons have been editors-in-chief: